Locate iPhone Ringtones & Text Tones Stored Locally Quickly

-iPhone ringtones and text tones – both of which are .m4r files – are stored in the same location in the file system, whether they were made with iTunes, bought from the iTunes Store, converted from another format with QuickTime, or whether you downloaded them from elsewhere.
+iPhone ringtones and text tones – both of which are .m4r files – are stored in the same location in the file system, whether they were made with iTunes, bought from the iTunes Store, converted from another format with QuickTime, created from within Garageband, or whether you downloaded them from elsewhere.

-The ringtone storage folder in OS X is:
+The ringtone storage folder in Mac OS X is located at the following:

 There are two ways to quickly get there on the Mac (the iTunes method works in Windows as well, however):